 Val-Ed 360° results will be used as a data point in the evaluation of the principal and in establishing the professional practice rating.

 The superintendent, instructional supervisor, and principals will have access to Val-Ed 360°.

+For late hires, the Val-Ed survey will be completed a year after the hire date during the next regular cycle.